Rusavskia elegans: Growth rate

-R. elegans was one of the first species used for lichenometry, a technique of estimating the age of rock faces by measuring the diameter of the lichen thalli growing on them.
+Rusavskia elegans was one of the first species used for lichenometry, a technique of estimating the age of rock faces by measuring the diameter of the lichen thalli growing on them.
 After an initial period of one or two decades to establish growth (the ecesis interval), R. elegans grows at a rate of 0.5 mm per year for the first century, before slowing somewhat.

 Habitat and distribution

 This species grows on rock, both calcareous and siliceous, occasionally overgrowing moss or litter.
 It is often found on exposed to somewhat sheltered sites, often near bird or small-mammal droppings.
 It has also adapted successfully to growth on man-made and natural growing surfaces from the sea-water spray zone to the boreal forest and in the grasslands of the continental interior.
 It can thrive in areas having less than 6 cm annual precipitation and can survive submerged in streams for much of the growing season.

-R. elegans has a broad circumpolar and alpine distribution, and is found on all continents except Australia.
+Rusavskia elegans has a broad circumpolar and alpine distribution, and is found on all continents except Australia.
 It is widespread in Antarctic regions.
+In Nepal, the lichen has been reported from 3,750 to 6,000 m elevation in a compilation of published records; this reported range extends above the tree line used in the study.

 The lichen is used as a model system to study the potential to resist extreme environments of outer space.
 Out of various lichens tested, it showed the ability to recover from space-simulating situations, including exposure to 16 hours of vacuum at 10^{−3} Pa and UV radiation at wavelengths less than 160 nm or greater than 400 nm.
 R. elegans has survived an 18-month exposure to solar UV radiation, cosmic rays, vacuum and varying temperatures in an experiment performed by the ESA outside of the ISS.